 IHG Rewards Club Premier vs. IHG Rewards Club Traveler

-While the Traveler card has no annual fee, this doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA Precheck credit and free night each year on your account anniversary.
+While the Traveler card has no annual fee, this doesn’t quite make up for everything it lacks, such as automatic elite status, the Global Entry/TSA PreCheck credit and a rewards night each year on your account anniversary.
 Given the value of such perks, the difference in annual fees between the cards is basically a nonissue.

 If you’re a frequent traveler or IHG loyalist who is sure to take advantage of elite status benefits, you’ll be better served with the Premier card; however, occasional travelers who don’t always stay in IHG properties or who want a card with no annual fee should stick with the Traveler.

 As the issuer for both co-branded IHG credit cards, Chase has a reputation for good customer service.
 For example, the bank scored 809 in J.D.
 Power’s 2020 customer satisfaction survey, fourth among 11 major credit card issuers.